 But whether or not a specialist and proven SM marketer is in the mix, small traders would be missing the opportunity to formulate their own bespoke and more intimate one-to-one system proving their expertise and customer service to better guarantee loyalty and sales.
 As James Brown once passionately grunted: "you need to get up, get involved and get into it".

 Get to Grips With Social Networking

 Social media is any kind of multiple-page online environment or providing (social networking) service that encourages interaction between people.
 A social network site like Facebook is primarily about hooking up with people, mostly friends and family.

 Business networks like LinkedIn are usually B2B and are about contacts and colleagues.
-Purer social media sites cater for things like pictures, video and music files where the focus of the interaction is about the enthusiasm for the uploaded item.
+Purer social media sites cater to things like pictures, video and music files where the focus of the interaction is about the enthusiasm for the uploaded item.
 There are social news sites, of course, such as the ad-heavy Buzzfeed.
-Then there are community (interest specific) and industry forums plus information-only sites like Wikipedia.
+Then there are community (interest-specific) and industry forums, plus information-only sites like Wikipedia.

 Twitter is a law unto itself, mainly positioning its facilitation as a journalistic device.
 Its use to you on a daily basis though is incalculable and open-ended.

 In the end, it doesn't really matter which social network you are using for your enterprise, just as long as you remember: When serving a fickle and frankly random public, you need to be 100% positive, always interacting and vying to understand your followers.
 This is why I always urge small business owners to have someone on their team who can blog, post, tweet and upload media with authenticity.
 They can pay someone like me to do it, but it's better to hire someone with long-term experience behind the scenes supporting that effort, offering guidance on copy, SEO, targets, trends, analysis and ideas.